barneydobson/citywat/README.md

 An example CityWat schematic.

+CityWat is not a GUI-based software and requires basic programming skills to use.
+We made this choice because each city's water cycle is so unique that attempting to generalise all possible urban water cycles into a unified software was considered unfeasible.
+Indeed there are tens of existing GUI-based urban water cycle softwares available, yet we considered none suitable to model our problem without significant and complex modification.
+We decided it was far easier to make a simple but highly customisable software.

 ## Citation
 If you have any questions about using or running the code, or are wish to tailor it to a new case study, please contact b.dobson@imperial.ac.uk.